Brock-Poesiat/Github_Markdown_Previewer_By_Brock_Poesiat/README.md

-This is project was built as part of the freeCodeCamp Front-End Libraries curriculum.
+This markdown previewer project was built as part of the freeCodeCamp Front-End Libraries curriculum.
+Users can input text with github markdown syntax and the interface will output formatted text.

 [Markdown Previewer](https://brock-poesiat.github.io/Github_Markdown_Previewer_By_Brock_Poesiat/)